kailasnv/shopping-app-ui/README.md

-# ecommerce shopping app ui
+# ecommerce shopping app ui - Flutter

 This project only contains the ui part only